-- "..as well as brother and sister (this) will include half-siblings, adopted children, step-siblings or a child of the parent/carer's partner.
+- "...as well as brother and sister (this) will include half-siblings, adopted children, step-siblings or a child of the parent/carer's partner.
 They must also be living at the same home address.
-Children who are brought together as a family by a same sex civil partnership and who are living at the same address are also considered to be siblings' - 3.
-Children of members of school staff who are directly employed by the school and have been at the school for two or more years.
+Children who are brought together as a family by a same sex civil partnership and who are living at the same address are also considered to be siblings' - Children of members of school staff who are directly employed by the school and have been at the school for two or more years.
 Members of staff include Teaching Staff, Learning Support staff and administration staff, whether part time or full time). - 4.
-Once criteria points 1, 2 and 3 have been applied to the Ranking list received from Worcestershire County Council, up to 50% of remaining places available will be issued to students within a mile radius (Primary) and 3 mile radius (Secondary) based on nearest distance to the school.
-The remaining places will be allocated beyond the 1 mile and 3 mile radius starting at the furthest point from the school. - 5.
-Any remaining places at both primary and secondary levels will be offered to pupils who live nearest to the school by the shortest straight line distance between the school to the front door of the home.
-The measurement on the distance will be taken using the GeoCode Points for each property and the GeoCode Point for the centre of the school.
-The Governing Body will utilise the Local Authority Software package called Arcview GIS to determine distance.
-Ordnance Survey supplies the co-ordinates that are used to plot an address within this system.
-(In the event of equi-distance applicants, any place will be allocated by random selection (lottery).
-Someone totally independent of the Governing Body will supervise this process).
+Once criteria points 1, 2 and 3 have been applied to the Ranking list received from Worcestershire County Council, up to 50% of remaining places available will be issued to students within a mile radius for Primary aged children based on nearest distance to the school.
+The remaining places will be allocated beyond the 1 mile starting at the furthest point from the school.
+Holy Trinity School will allocate places on an alternating basis, closest to school, then furthest from school, then next closest to school, then next furthest to school and so on until all places are filled.